-If you have any questions about the enrollment application and/or process, contact a Conduent provider enrollment specialist toll-free at 800-884-3222.
+If you have any questions about the enrollment application process, please contact the Division of Medicaid’s fiscal agent, Gainwell Technologies, at 800-884-3222.

-Medicaid providers are entitled to a fair hearing if they disagree with the findings of an audit resulting in an over payment recovery or termination of their provider agreement.
+Medicaid providers are entitled to a fair hearing to challenge certain decisions made by the Mississippi Division of Medicaid in accordance with the Mississippi Administrative Code Title 23, Part 300.
 Providers are allowed 30 days from the date of the adverse action in which to request an appeal.

 The Office of Appeals is responsible for coordinating, scheduling, and facilitating appeals for Medicaid beneficiaries and providers.
 Cases are heard by an impartial hearing officer employed by or on contract with the agency.
-If you have questions regarding fair hearings, contact the Bureau of Appeals:
+If you have questions regarding fair hearings, contact the Office of Appeals: